 Please meet some of our volunteers!
 We are truly blessed to have these highly motivated and selfless individuals as our volunteers.

-As a member of the Bd of Madison Home, my biggest contribution is the organization of all donations in our supply room.
+As a volunteer for Madison Home, my biggest contribution is the organization of all donations in our supply room.
 We have been generously blessed by local church groups, individuals,s and businesses with clothing, coats, shoes, and personal supplies for the winter season.

 I have a group of 6 individuals who volunteer 1 night a week to see to the needs of our clientele.
 The work I do with MH is more a blessing to me than those that receive our love.